ajeyln/kodekloud_devops_learning/git_beginners/00_command_set.md

 	* git remote -v : to list all remote repository
 	* git push origin master : to push data to remote repository, Here origin is alias of remote repository and master is branch.
 	* git clone <ssh link> - to clone the remote repository, where ssh link is the URL of the remote repository.

++ **Fetching and Merging** <br />
+	* git fetch origin master : to update the origin master branch in local repository
+	* gir merge origin/master : to merge origin master with local master
+	* git pull origin master : to fetch the origin master branch and merge origin master with local master.